Logitech G Pro X Superlight Wireless Gaming Mouse Review: Heir Ascendant

 There will still be a market for the G Pro Wireless after the Superlight's launch.
 That's partly because of preference.
 Some people simply don't care for ultra-lightweight gaming mice.
 It’s also partly due to Logitech's decision to ditch the additional side buttons, making the G Pro X Superlight a harder sell to lefties.
 Luckily the Superlight’s introduction can help make the G Pro Wireless a bit more affordable for those left-handed gamers.
 Logitech’s priced the new model at $150 and dropped the G Pro Wireless’ price to $130.
 That isn’t earth-shattering, but it’s a welcome change.

 However, there is one durability concern worth noting.
 Somee G Pro Wireless users, including a Tom’s Hardware colleague, have reported issues with double-clicking and switch durability since the mouse’s debut.
 The company has offered to replace units affected by these issues (the comparison unit I used for this review is one such replacement), but that isn’t ideal for people who expect a premium mouse to function properly for years.
-Whether or not the G Pro X Superlight will suffer from similar issues remains to be seen.
+Logitech told us that earlier this year Logitech G made changes to its switch technology that are found in the G Pro X Superlight.
+But whether or not the G Pro X Superlight will suffer from similar issues remains to be seen.

 As for the G Pro X Superlight on its own?
 It's fantastic.
 Logitech took one of the best mice on the market and made it more appealing to people who want the lightest, most responsive mouse possible.
 Essentially, anyone who's been waiting for a lighter take on the G Pro Wireless will find what they want in the Superlight.
 Just be ready to be proven wrong when you call "bull" at its ultralight wireless design.